 Here we have shared some Last Minute Tips For Scoring High In BA English Honours Paper Exams:

-- Context and Content are both King: Questions such as ‘Mac Flecknoe’ and ‘The Eve of St. Agnes’ can be open-ended one.
+- Context and Content are both King: Questions such as ‘Mac Flecknoe’ and ‘The Eve of St. Agnes’ can be open-ended.
 Therefore, it is difficult to write answers that are pinpointed critical analysis without digression.
 But, you have to stick to the context and focus on writing quality content.

 - Quality Wins Over Quantity: English literature students believe that writing answers in 2000 words will help them score high in BA English Hons Papers.
-Let me tell you that is never the case with any professor checking your answer sheets.
+Let me tell you that this is never the case with any professor checking your answer sheets.

-Hence, if you can write the sublime and quality answers within 400 words you could easily expect a high score.
+Hence, if you can write sublime and quality answers within 400 words you could easily expect a high score.

-- Practice Critical Thinking, Reading and Writing: Well this is not a last-minute tip per se.
+- Practice Critical Thinking, Reading, and Writing: Well this is not a last-minute tip per se.
 However, every BA English Hons.
 Students should have these skills.
 It helps you to write original answers and score high in exams (any exam you name it).
-Therefore, practice these skills, you will find it easy to score high every time.
+Therefore, practice these skills, and you will find it easy to score high every time.

 - Cleanliness is next to Godliness: By this, I mean your handwriting.
 Make sure you write cleanly without making lots of cuts and lines.
 Stay within alignment and margins, and focus on writing cleanly instead of beautifying it.
 No professor will appreciate your cursive writing skills and give you extra marks for it.

 - Check Your Facts: Most students make mistakes in dates and names.
 Ensure that your facts are accurate.
 It is difficult to memorize it, but it can be done in a structured way during your preparations.

 - Time Management: Often student wastes their precious time on main questions.
 That eventually leaves them with little time for other low marks questions.
 Manage your time effectively and use it optimally.
 If you believe some questions may take less time then complete those first.
 And then use your major portion of time for high marks questions.
-It can be another way round as well.
+It can be another way around as well.